depthfirstai/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   - name: Project Management
     icon: fas fa-project-diagram
     content: When you want to explore new ideas, our team of experts not only give you insights and advisory but also a clear scope of work and estimates.
-We go even further to help you find the right partner to make things happen.
   - name: Partner Discovery
     icon: fas fa-search
     content: DepthFirst provides a comprehensive list of service providers with reliable